gutermanj/twitter-bot/README.md

 <br>
 By doing this, the app is not using the same keys to make each request, this eliminates the API limiting issues presented by Twitter.
 </p>

+<b>This is the original source for Twitter-Bot V1, this application has since been updated to a new version which is in productioin held in a private repository</b>